One Anastomosis Gastric Bypass

 - Improved resolution of sleep apnea

-Candidates for OAGB
+Candidates for Mini Gastric Bypass

 - Has a BMI above 35